Last updated March 1st, 2023

 Many memorial card companies count background change as a separate design.
 This leads to flooding their product listings with designs offering no variation apart from the background change.

-Our approach is different – we present you the simplest version of each design and let you see backgrounds that can be selected to further customise the card.
+Our approach is different – we present you the simplest version of each design and let you see backgrounds that you can select to further customise your card.
 This is achieved by adding “Show All Background Styles” button to our listings.

 Video below can illustrate how background choice changes the look of the card (this example is MP60 memorial card design).